 So you're considering moving to Sanity CMS.

-If you're looking for a powerful tool that can help manage and maintain website content or a digital platform more efficiently, you've probably come across Sanity.
-However, getting buy-in from team members or stakeholders for implementing a new CMS can sometimes be a challenge.
+If you're looking for a powerful tool to help manage and maintain website content or a digital platform more efficiently, you've probably come across Sanity.
+However, getting buy-in from team members or stakeholders for implementing a new CMS can sometimes be challenging.
 Here are some tips for getting buy-in for a sanity CMS:

 Identify the benefits